reeshapkumar/Cloud-based-CRM-system/README.md

-# Cloud Based Customer Relationship Management(CRM) System
+# Cloud Based CRM(Customer Relationship Management) System

 Creating a cloud-based Customer Relationship Management (CRM) system is a complex process that involves multiple stages.
 This project will allow you to manage customer data, automate marketing, and streamline sales operations using cloud infrastructure.
 Here are the steps involved: